You may need to be covered by a separate TV Licence in your second (holiday) home if you:

 Boats, touring caravans or vehicles as they’re already covered by your main home’s TV Licence.

 Static caravans, mobile homes or moveable chalets.
-Your main home’s TV Licence will cover you provided you don’t watch TV in both homes at the same time.
-In this case you would need to complete a declaration form.
+Your main home’s TV Licence will cover you unless anyone is watching or recording live TV on any channel or watching or downloading BBC programmes on iPlayer at the same time at your main licensed address.
+In this case you will need to complete this form.